wolffshots/esp32-warm-water/README.md

 * For a feature request or bug report, create a [GitHub issue](https://github.com/espressif/esp-idf/issues)

 We will get back to you as soon as possible.

+# Helpful commands
+- ```git submodule update --remote --recursive``` - updates the checked out modules to the most recent commit to their main branch